Dublin tramways: Background and legislation

 The tram concept arrived in Ireland in the early years of railway development, and the first related projects concerned attempts to link major city train stations with a light railway.
-The legislation on this topic was the model for the first of the Irish Tramways Acts (which differed somewhat from those of England and Wales, or Scotland), the Tramways (Ireland) Act, 1860 (c.
+The legislation on this topic was the model for the first of the Irish Tramways Acts (which differed somewhat from those of England and Wales, or Scotland), the Tramways (Ireland) Act 1860 (23 & 24 Vict. c.
 152).
-One feature of this law was that each establishment of a tramway operation required approvals including those of the Irish Privy Council, and an Act of the Imperial Parliament, onerous and expensive provisions.
-This and other provisions argued to be impractical led to modification by the Tramways (Ireland) Amendment Act, 1861 (c.
+One feature of this law was that each establishment of a tramway operation required approvals including those of the Irish Privy Council, and an act of the Imperial Parliament, onerous and expensive provisions.
+This and other provisions argued to be impractical led to modification by the Tramways (Ireland) Amendment Act 1861 (24 & 25 Vict. c.
 102).

-The next relevant legislation was the Special Act, the Dublin Tramways Company Act of 1871, setting up the first company to actually deliver service, and the associated similarly named act of 1872, finalising initial routes and other rules.
-In parallel the main legislation was modified by the Tramways (Ireland) Amendment Act of 1871 (c.
+The next relevant legislation was the special act, the Dublin Tramways Act 1871 (34 & 35 Vict. c. lxxxviii), setting up the first company to actually deliver service, and the associated similarly named Dublin Tramways Act 1873 (36 & 37 Vict. c. xci), finalising initial routes and other rules.
+In parallel the main legislation was modified by the Tramways (Ireland) Amendment Act 1871 (34 & 35 Vict. c.
 114).
-A further Dublin Tramways Act followed in 1876 (c.
-65), and the Tramways (Ireland) Amendment Act of 1881 (c.
-17), provided for the formation of tramway ventures by way of simplified procedures.
-In the meantime, the Relief of Distress Act of 1880 allowed for local authority support of tramway ventures (previously some provisions existed for such support for railways only).
+The Tramways (Ireland) Amendment (Dublin) Act 1876 (39 & 40 Vict. c.
+65) – also known as the Dublin Tramways Act 1876 – followed, and the Tramways (Ireland) Amendment Act 1881 (44 & 45 Vict. c.
+17) provided for the formation of tramway ventures by way of simplified procedures.
+In the meantime, the Relief of Distress (Ireland) Act 1880 (43 Vict. c.
+4) allowed for local authority support of tramway ventures (previously some provisions existed for such support for railways only).

-From 1889, a new focus came to legislation on this topic, beginning with the Light Railways Act of 1889, also known as "Balfour's Act", which aimed to encourage tram-like or light rail systems in poorer areas, and increased the potential for government to support such projects.
+From 1889, a new focus came to legislation on this topic, beginning with the Light Railways (Ireland) Act 1889 (52 & 53 Vict. c.
+66), also known as "Balfour's Act", which aimed to encourage tram-like or light rail systems in poorer areas, and increased the potential for government to support such projects.
 With more guarantees from local authorities, more light rail systems were developed, with Dublin's extensive network just part of a total of 581 mi by 1906.

 Formation

-The first Dublin trams were horse drawn.
+The first Dublin trams were horse-drawn.
 In the early years, there were several operators, including (with the abbreviations by which they were often known):